rackspace/php-opencloud/docs/getting-started.md

 ## 4. Select your flavor

 There are different server specs - some which offer 1GB RAM, others which offer a much higher spec.
 The 'flavor' of a server is its hardware configuration.
-So if we want to a 2GB instance but don't know the ID, we have to traverse the list:
+So if you want a 2GB instance but don't know the ID, you have to traverse the list:

 ```php
 $flavors = $compute->flavorList();